Moderna's COVID-19 vaccine shows promise against Delta variant in lab study

-June 29 (Reuters) - Moderna Inc's (MRNA.O) COVID-19 vaccine produced neutralizing antibodies against emerging variants, including the Delta variant first identified in India, in a lab study, the drugmaker said on Tuesday.
+(Reuters) - Moderna Inc’s COVID-19 vaccine produced neutralizing antibodies against emerging variants, including the Delta variant first identified in India, in a lab study, the drugmaker said on Tuesday.

 The study was conducted on blood serum from eight participants obtained one week after they received the second dose of the vaccine in an early-stage trial.